-After that we marched in a body to the Girls' School. conducted by Miss Louise Robinson.
+After that we marched in a body to the Girls' School, conducted by Miss Louise Robinson.
 Louise had not prepared her girls for our coming and they were surprised to see us.
-After they had been called to order.
-Louise explained that I was to explain a matter to them.
+After they had been called to order, Louise explained that I was to explain a matter to them.
 I then gave those girls my missionary message that I had given to the women the week before, but I did not give a whole week to pray about it.
 I had my W. M. S. with me and introduced them to the girls.
-I told them if they wished to have a part in the great work we were undertaking, that they might also join.
-You might have heard a pin drop as I waited for a response from them.
-Louise started to arise to say that she feared they did not understand what Inkosikasi meant when dear, faithful Alice, who was in a back seat rose to her feet, the tears streaming down those shining cheeks, and said, "Inkosazana, we understand every word she tells us: but where could we ever find a shilling to join this work?
+I told them if might have heard a pin drop as I waited for a response from them.
+Louise started to arise to say that she feared they did not understand what Inkosikasi meant when dear, faithful Alice, who was in a back seat rose to her feet, the tears streaming down those shining cheeks, and said, "Inkosazana, we understand every, word she tells us; but where could we ever find a shilling to join this work?
 My heart is broken because I cannot see a shilling so I could join."